SujalChoudhari/CodaWiki/Variable.md

 ## Specifying Types

-In the realm of Coda, clarity is not a mere virtue; it's a vivid palette you can wield to express your intent.
+In the realm of Coda, clarity is not just a virtue; it's a vivid palette you can wield to express your intent.
 While we encourage the use of types for clear communication, Coda's flexibility allows you to explore without the traditional confines of strict type enforcement.
 Behold, a glimpse into this wondrous realm:

 ```js
 let bool k = true